RhodiumToad/pllua-ng/README.md

       local ok,err = pcall(function() --[[ do stuff in subxact ]] end)
       if not ok then print("subxact failed with error",err) end

-Currently there's also lpcall and lxpcall functions which do NOT create subtransactions, but which will catch only Lua errors and not PG errors (which are immediately rethrown).
+Currently there's also an lpcall function which does NOT create subtransactions, but which will catch only Lua errors and not PG errors (which are immediately rethrown).
 It's not clear yet how useful this is; it saves the (possibly significant) subxact overhead, but it can be quite unpredictable whether any given error will manifest as a Lua error or a PG error.

 The readonly-global-table and setshared() hacks are omitted.
 As the trusted language now creates an entirely separate lua_State for each